Interesting Quiz On Women In Demographic Change

 Access to healthcare for women can lead to a decreased maternal mortality rate.
 When women have access to healthcare services, they can receive proper prenatal care, skilled birth attendance, and postnatal care, which can help prevent complications during pregnancy and childbirth.
 Regular check-ups and access to medical interventions can also help identify and manage any health issues that may arise, reducing the risk of maternal death.
 Therefore, increased access to healthcare for women can contribute to a decrease in maternal mortality rates.

-Which of the following is among the effects of education on women?
+7. Which of the following is among the reason behind women's access to decision-making and leadership?

 Explanation